rodimvs/fluence-nfts/README.md

 # Fluence NFT artworks
-A series of unique NFT artworks for Fluence Labs.

-This series of unique artworks represent the different values and skills brought to the Fluence communityby its members.
+This series of unique artworks represent the different values and skills brought to the Fluence communityby its members in a style that reflects the optimistic future of web3.